hodabagheri/ML_Projects/Logistic Regression/README.md

-Updated: Implementation of logistic regression on advertisment data
+Updated: Implementation of logistic regression on social network data